 2. Airtable: Tempt users to start bigger projects with an upgrade email

-Your app's integrations can be the ingredients that inspire users to create bigger and better projects with your tool—ration and celebrate those ingredients to prime them for upsells.
+Your integrations can inspire users to create bigger and better things with your product—ration and celebrate those features to turn them into upsell opportunities.

 4. Zapier: Trigger upgrade prompts right when users need them

-Push an upgrade CTA too forcefully while users have just arrived in your app, or are trying to use their current plan's features, and you risk bugging them rather than engaging them.
-Instead, cue upgrade prompts when users take action to do more in your app.
-Enable users to discover their own need for your premium features.
+Push an upgrade CTA too forcefully when users have just arrived in your app—or are trying to use their current plan's features—and you risk annoying them rather than engaging them.
+Instead, you should tie your upgrade prompts to specific user actions to help users realize their own need for your premium features.